maxrimue/sbm/README.md

 ### sbm
-This is a little tool I wrote for myself.
+This is a little tool I wrote primarily for myself.
-All it does, is to install, remove and update binaries in the `/usr/local/bin/` path.
+All it does, is to install, remove and update binaries in `/usr/local/bin`.

-## RUN
+## Run

-You can install sbm with `make install`.
+You can install `sbm` with `make install`, and also adjust the path where binaries are managed with the `$SBM_PREFIX` variable.

 Usage:

 ```
-sbm -i <bin>            Installs binary
+sbm -i|--install <bin>              Installs binary

-sbm -r <bin>            Removes installed binary
+sbm -rm|--remove <bin>              Removes installed binary

-sbm -d <bin>
+sbm -u|--update <bin> (<new bin>)   Replaces installed binary with a new one, or, if <new bin> is not specified, replaces

-sbm -u <bin> <new bin>  Replaces installed binary with a new one
+                                    installed <bin> by the same named <bin> in the current working directory, if existing.

-sbm -u <bin>            Updates installed binary
+sbm -h|--help                       Shows this documentation
 ```